 Here are the top five reasons to consider a rewarding career in residential construction:

-Home builders across the country and here in our area are seeking skilled workers — such as carpenters, framers and roofers — to help them build the American Dream.
-This means there is ample opportunity for motivated students seeking a rewarding career path.
+Home builders across the country and here in our area are seeking skilled workers — such as carpenters, framers, and roofers — to help them build the American Dream.
+This means there are many opportunities for motivated students seeking a rewarding career path.

 In fact, the residential construction industry is one of the few sectors where demand for new workers is rising and there is a notable shortage of professionals.
-The number of open construction sector jobs increased to 273,000 in July 2018, according analysis of Bureau of Labor Statistics data by the National Association of Home Builders (NAHB).
+According to the analysis of Bureau of Labor Statistics data by the National Association of Home Builders (NAHB).

 Operating Engineers & Other Construction

-Source: Occupational Employment Statistics (OES), Bureau of Labor Statistics, 2017. https://www.nahb.org/News-and-Economics/Housing-Economics/State-and-Local-Data/State-Wage-and-Workforce-Demand-Data .
-And projections from all sources predict that construction jobs will see steady wage growth for at least the next five year.
+Source: Occupational Employment Statistics (OES), Bureau of Labor Statistics, and projections from all sources predict that construction jobs will see steady wage growth for at least the next five years.